 I want to be honest with you—not everything I prep is a winner.
 Last month, I tried to make 'bread' out of cauliflower and almond flour.
 It was supposed to be a low-GI sandwich bread.
 It was, without exaggeration, the most depressing thing I have ever put in my mouth.
 It had the texture of a wet sponge and tasted like disappointment.
 I ended up throwing the whole loaf away and crying over a piece of celery.

 Here is the thing: you are going to have those moments.
 You’re going to miss the fluffy, white, processed stuff.
 I still walk past the bakery section at the store and feel a physical ache for a baguette.
-But then I remember how I felt before—the brain fog, the fatigue, the fear of what those numbers meant for my future.
+But then I remember how I felt before—the fatigue, the fear of what those numbers meant for my future.
 I’d rather eat a weird cabbage bowl and feel energized than eat the bread and feel like I’m fading away.
+It’s a trade-off I’m finally willing to make.

 Look, I'm just a person trying to navigate a system that wasn't designed for my metabolism.
-If you're struggling, please talk to your own doctor or a specialist.
 Every body is different, and what works for my 44-year-old HR-manager-self might not be the exact right fit for you.
+I'm not a health professional, so please talk to your own doctor before you start changing your diet or adding new supplements to your routine.
 But I can tell you that taking control of what goes into your body—even if it starts with one messy Sunday afternoon—makes a world of difference in how you feel.